phongtt2506/Iptables/README.md

 -j LOG | Note: Does not work on namespaces.
 Also can fill up your kernel log. iptables -A INPUT -p tcp -j LOG --log-prefix "INPUT packets"
 -j ULOG | packet information is multicasted together with the whole packet through a netlink socket.
 One or more user-space processes may then .
 -j MARK | Only valid in mangle table.
 Note that the mark value is not set within the actual package, but is a value that is associated within the kernel with the packet.
 In other words does not make it out of the machine iptables -t mangle -A PREROUTING -p tcp --dport 22 -j MARK --set-mark 2.
 -j MASQUERADE | Similar to SNAT but used on a outbound network interface when the outbound IP can change.
-Say a DHCP interface Only valid within the POSTROUTING
+Say a DHCP interface Only valid within the POSTROUTING.
 -j REDIRECT | redirect packets and streams to the machine itself.
 Valid within the PREROUTING and OUTPUT chains of the nat table.
 It is also valid within user-defined chains that are only called from those chains.
 |
-- Thao tác với chain trong Iptables.
+- Thao tác với chain trong iptables.
 	* Tạo chain mới: IPtables -N
 	* Xóa hết các rule đã tạo trong chain: IPtables -X
 	* Đặt chính sách cho các chain `built-in` (INPUT, OUTPUT & FORWARD): IPtables -P , ví dụ: IPtables -P INPUT ACCEPT để chấp nhận các packet vào chain INPUT